SujiYang/Bulls-and-Cows-.hs/README.md

 ```
 play
 ```
-I will first ask the user to input the desired number of digits to play (ideally 4-6).
-Once the user inputs the number, it will generate n-digit secret number.
-Then user start to guess the secret number and it will give you a feedback.
-When the number is revealed, the game ends.
+It will first ask the user to input the desired number of digits to play (ideally 4-6). <br> Once the user inputs the number, it will generate n-digit secret number. <br> Then user starts to guess the secret number and it will give you a feedback. <br> When the number is revealed, the game ends. <br>
 It will ask if the user wants to play another round.
 Hit "y" for another round or "n" to exit the game.

 Enjoy!